AdrianSVT/Active-Directory-Mini-Corporate-Environment-Lab/README.md

 ### Creating a Dedicated Domain Admin Account

 With the domain controller set up, I created a dedicated domain admin account.
 I opened **Active Directory Users and Computers** and created an organizational unit called `_ADMINS` to house the admin account.
+I right-clicked `mydomain.com` and selected **New → Organizational Unit**.
 I then created a new user within that OU and assigned a password.

 <img width="713" height="518" alt="Creating Organizational Unit 1" src="https://github.com/user-attachments/assets/3bd785c8-ca84-412d-86df-56d2600c8a55" />